-During fiscal 2010, the Company paid or accrued consulting fees of \$46,175 (2009 - \$Nil) to the former CEO of the Company and paid or accrued consulting fees of \$137,247 (2009 - \$Nil) to the current CEO and president of the Company.
+During the quarter, the Company paid or accrued consulting fees of \$Nil (2010 - \$46,175) to the former CEO of the Company and paid or accrued consulting fees of \$50,261 (2010 - \$Nil) to the current CEO and president of the Company.

-The above transactions occurred in the normal course of operations, were measured at the exchange amount, which is the amount of consideration established and agreed to by the related party.
+The above transactions occurred in the normal course of operations and were measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
 Amounts payable to related parties have no specific terms of repayment, are unsecured, and have no interest rate.